 By Eugenia Russell

-Dinos Christianopoulos (who also went by the name of Konstantinos Dimitriadis) died on August 11, 2020 in his residence in Thessaloniki, aged 89, after a long period of illness.
+Dinos Christianopoulos (who also went by the name of Konstantinos Dimitriadis) died on August 11, 2020 in his residence in Thessaloniki at age eighty-nine after a long period of illness.

 His pen name, Christianopoulos, meaning “Christian child,” is a reference to the profound influence of his Christian faith and Sunday School (Katihitiko) during his childhood.